 Should friends desire, memorial donations may be made to the National Alliance on Mental Illness )www.nami.org).
 For over 40 years, this grass roots organization has been working to change public policy, provide educational resources, offer toll-free mental health support, and decrease mental illness stigma.
 Conrad worked tirelessly to support mental health in the community and your donation can help to continue this important work.

-in memory of Conrad Ellsworth Hartman, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Conrad Ellsworth Hartman, please visit our floral store.